open-forest-observatory/ofo-website-3/content/about/index.md

 # Contact us

 Visit our [community forum](https://github.com/orgs/open-forest-observatory/discussions) for discussion and help from OFO staff and fellow users.
+We prefer to keep discussions public so that others can benefit, but you can also email OFO support directly at openforestobservatory@ucdavis.edu.

 <br>